neuronic-games/levelfly/README.md

     bundle exec rake db:migrate
     bundle exec rake db:seed
     ```
-6. Set up S3 storage – either sign up for [AWS][aws] or set up [minio][minio].
+6. Set up S3 storage – either sign up for [AWS][aws-s3] or set up [minio][minio].
 Then, edit `config/application.yml` to pop in your S3 API key
-7. Install [MailCatcher] to display outgoing mail in a browser instead of sending it:
+7. Install [MailCatcher][mailcatcher] to display outgoing mail in a browser instead of sending it:
     ```
     gem install mailcatcher
     mailcatcher